Build dynamic creatives with Google Web Designer

 - Select the Studio profile you want to use.
 This will connect the data in your Studio profile to Google Web Designer so you can bind data to elements in your creative.

-Before binding any elements, it's helpful to give a unique ID to each element you want to use.
-You can do this in the Properties panel for each element.
+Before binding an element, it's helpful to give it unique ID in the Properties panel.

-- Click the Add Binding button at the top of the dialog.
+- On the Bindings tab, click the Add dynamic bindings button at the bottom of the panel.

 The Tap Area component lets you initiate almost any action with a touch or click.
 One common use is to create a call to action.
 Typically, this will be a static link to a website, but dynamic links are also possible when you're creating a dynamic ad.

-When you preview the ad, you'll initially see it as you designed it, showing only placeholder elements.
-To see how it will work as a dynamic ad, you need to add a sample feed (or multiple feeds) to the "feeds" folder in your project.
+When you preview your dynamic format in Google Web Designer, you'll initially see it as you designed it, showing only placeholder images, text, and other elements.
+To see how it looks with the actual content your dynamic feed will provide, you need to add a sample feed (or multiple feeds) to the "feeds" folder in your Web Designer project.